AY2526S1-CS2103T-F12-2/tp/docs/DeveloperGuide.md

   → System displays “Invalid date format!” with corresponding correct date format
 - 2d.
 Homework already in list
   → System displays “This student has already been assigned this homework” and aborts operation
+- 2f.
+Due date has already passed
+  → System displays success message with warning: "Due date is in the past"

 **Use case 5: Mark Homework as Done**